Looease/widget-app/README.md

 The client is configured to run on port `http://localhost:5173/`

+You are running the widget app!

 ## Contributing

-You are now ready to run the widget app!

 To contribute, please checkout a branch off of `main` and raise a pull request.